fkutzner/JamSAT/README.md

 Building the JamSAT test suite can be enabled by additionally passing the argument `-DJAMSAT_ENABLE_TESTING=ON` to the first `cmake` invocation.
-The tests have an additional dependency on Minisat (for acceptance test result comparisons).
-You'll need to build a Minisat [fork](https://github.com/fkutzner/minisat) and add the installation directory of that fork to JamSAT's `CMAKE_PREFIX_PATH`.

 To run the test suite, navigate to JamSAT's build directory (e.g. the `JamSAT-build` created in the script above) and run `ctest`.
 JamSAT supports fuzz testing with [afl-fuzz](http://lcamtuf.coredump.cx/afl/).
 To enable fuzzing, pass `-DJAMSAT_ENABLE_AFL_FUZZER=ON` to the first `cmake` invocation.
 You can then fuzz-test JamSAT by